 - Missing the Candidates Meeting without obtaining an exemption or sending a pre-authorized proxy, as described in Regulation 320.08. - Exceeding budget limits or falsifying expenses, as described in Regulation 320.15.
-Note that fines can push candidates over a budget limit, resulting in disqualification. - Zoom-bombing or otherwise disrupting an online class. - Ceasing to be a registered University of Alberta undergraduate student for the academic year in question, as required by Bylaw 110. - In the CRO's judgment, a contravention of election rules that is malicious or substantially prejudicial to another candidate, as described in Bylaw 320. - Tampering with ballots and election procedures, as described in Bylaw 320.
+Note that fines can push candidates over a budget limit, resulting in disqualification. - Zoom-bombing or otherwise disrupting an online class. - Ceasing to be a registered University of Alberta undergraduate student for the upcoming academic year in question, as required by Bylaw 110. - In the CRO's judgment, a contravention of election rules that is malicious or substantially prejudicial to another candidate, as described in Bylaw 320.
+Discrimination and harassment are not tolerated. - Tampering with ballots and election procedures, as described in Bylaw 320.